tds333/stdconfigparser/docu/description.rst

 Ultimate goal: Become the standard way for Python applications to configure something and be the one interchangeable user readable configuration format.
 So everyone knows it and uses it.
-Don't rule the world only a title part of it.

 Why do I care about a configuration format?
 -------------------------------------------

-Valid question, simple by my own use case and needs and because I am a little tiered to learn the next new better format with advanced features.
+Valid question, simply by my own use case and needs and because I am a little tiered to learn the next new better format with advanced features.
 But my main motivation is to bring in mind: If the configuration is there to be used by humans sit down think a minute and make it really friendly and human usable.
 I added friendly because this is essential for me.
 Forgive the users also some errors they are not perfect and I am a user too.
+And if not needed enforce not a complicated syntax for the value.
 Define a format usable for a lot of stuff.
 But not to complex and yet powerful.
 Hopefully everyone loves it and then uses it.